chintan9/plyr-react/README.md

 ## Showcase
 Is your company using plyr-react in production?
 We'd love to feature you!
-Create PRa nd to submit your site or logo here.
+Create PR and to submit your site or logo here.

 ## Acknowledgments and Key Contributors